 One such example is Bed Bath & Beyond, who reported that e-commerce sales rose 20% in Q3 while in-store sales fell by a value somewhere in the “low single-digit percentage range.”

 How can retailers avoid cannibalizing in-store sales while providing more relevant, data-driven experiences online?
-It takes an omnichannel approach that’s only going to become more critical as connected devices work their way into more and more homes and business environments.
+It takes an omnichannel approach.
+That’s only going to become more critical as connected devices work their way into more homes and business environments.

 Some retailers are ahead of the curve.
 Facing a shift in customer shopping habits and attitudes toward discretionary expenditures, they’ve responded by moving to omnichannel models to holistically serve the customer across their online and bricks and mortar presence, according to Fitch.

 As this shift in consumer behaviors took shape over the last decade (and accelerated wildly over the last few years), brands… well, brands largely panicked.
 Martech, as an industry, responded with countless third-party solutions to every data challenge one could imagine, solutions to:

 - Listen and collect data, across every platform in existence

 Solutions for advertising, content, social, commerce, sales, relationship management, and on and on and on.

 Just have a look at Scott Brinker’s dizzying most recent Marketing Technology Landscape supergraphic.

 The data dilemma today isn’t one of not knowing who the customer is, or what they’re doing.
 Many retailers look for common ground between the increasing number of consumers devices and the number of disjointed platforms trying to make sense of the data.